valentinbreiz/PS4-Linux-Loader/README.md

 ## To do:

-- Fix ASLR (that causes a random successful boot)
+- Port other PS4 models.
-- Clean code
+- Clean code.

 ## Credits and links
 Thanks to 2much4u, Darbnes and jiangwei.